 Sure, there are help desk providers with “solutions”.
 But, their solutions almost invariably require you to redirect your users to a sub-domain on their site.

 Why should you break the walled garden of your beautifully designed web app?

 Or, even better, what if you aren’t working on a web app and have an iPhone or Android product?
 How does a solution on someone else’s site help?

 We got tired of not finding any good results.
 By signing up for Supportify, you’ll have access to the following features:

 Create content on the fly with our CMS interface.
 You give us your content, along with categorizations and any meta-data, and we’ll make sure you can access the latest version wherever and whenever.

 Integrate our API easily with your website or application.
 The Supportify API is based around a RESTful interface with JSON serialized content.
 This means it works with almost any language on almost any platform (sorry Commodore 64 fans, we can’t help you).

 Slice and dice your data however you choose.
 We know that not everyone wants to retrieve their data the same way, so we’ve built our API to allow filtering and sorting along a variety of parameters.
 Check out our API documentation for more on that.

 Display your content the way you want it.
 Because Supportify uses a RESTful API, your site can not only load whatever data you want, but it can also display it however you choose.
 No more destroying the unity of your product!

 And that’s not all!
 We’re constantly working to make Supportify better.
-In addition, we’re also working on a growing library, of modules that will make implementation a simple matter of loading a module, and being on your way.
+In addition to all of what you see here, we’re also working on a growing library, of modules that will make implementation a simple matter of loading a module, and being on your way.
 The future is looking bright!